gunwoong1630/gunwoong1630.github.io/_featured_categories/study.md

 layout: list

 # The title of the tag's page.
-title: Travel
+title: Study

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: travel
+slug: study

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  여행 관련
+  학습 내용 정리 내용

 # (Optional) You can disable grouping posts by date.
 # no_groups: true